binipringle/intro-to-dh/_texts/o-captain.md

 ---
-layout: poem
+layout: narrative
-title: "O Captain!
-My Captain!"
+title: PSCP at Otisville: a case study and possible proposal
-author: Walt Whitman
+author:
-editor: Alex Gil
+editor:
-source: Poetry Foundation
+source:
 ---

 - O Captain! my Captain! our fearful trip is done;[^fn1]